saeed51100/machine-learning/forex-prediction/classification/readme-12.txt

 # --------------------------
 All sections
 # --------------------------
-    1- Load df
-    2- Create df_model from df and add the 'label' column 3- CHRONOLOGICAL SPLITTING
+    1- Create df_model from df and add the 'label' column 2- CHRONOLOGICAL SPLITTING
-    4- SCALING DATA
+    3- SCALING DATA
-    5- IMBALANCE HANDLING
-    6- Create sequences (WINDOW_SIZE → X, FORECAST_HORIZON → y)
+    4- Create sequences (WINDOW_SIZE → X, FORECAST_HORIZON → y)
+    5- IMBALANCE HANDLING ( Class-weighted )
-    7- Build, Train and Evaluate the model
+    6- Build, Train and Evaluate the model
-    8- Run predictions
-    9- Visualization
-    10- Save trained model, scaler and summary
-    11- Load trained model, scaler and summary

 --------------------------
-Completed sections (1–2)
+Completed section: 1
 --------------------------
 I have done the following steps:
-    1- Load df
-    2- Create df_model from df and add the 'label' column
+    1- Create df_model from df and add the 'label' column

 --------------------------
 Your task
 --------------------------
 Write the full code only for the following parts:
-    3- Chronological splitting of df_model
+    2- Chronological splitting of df_model
-    4- Scaling using only training data
+    3- Scaling using only training data
-At the end of the code, print the variables required for part 5 (Imbalance handling).
+At the end of the code, print the variables required for part 4 (Create sequences).